Quick Response Manufacturing (QRM)

-The other type of company to implement QRM is one that does not need to engineer each item, but has a very large number of different items with highly variable demand for each.
+The other type of company to implement QRM is one that does not need to engineer each item but has a very large number of different items with highly variable demand for each.

 Implementing QRM requires that the whole organization understands and its part of the process.
-In addition, both management and employees should understand the manufacturing systems that in place at the company, especially those that affect lead times.
+In addition, both management and employees should understand the manufacturing systems that are in place at the company, especially those that affect lead times.

 However, lead times are not always determined by manufacturing processes.
-The purchase of raw materials, a back office function, will trigger a lead time and part of the QRM policy will include reducing lead times of non-manufacturing processes.
-The QRM will therefore cover all areas such as purchasing, shipping, finance and human resources.
+The purchase of raw materials, a back-office function, will trigger a lead time and part of the QRM policy will include reducing lead times of non-manufacturing processes.
+The QRM will, therefore, cover all areas such as purchasing, shipping, finance, and human resources.